COVAIL/MITRE_NIST/README.md

 Please ensure your pull request adheres to the following guidelines:

-- Alphabetize your entry.
-- Search previous suggestions before making a new one, as yours may be a duplicate.
-- Make an individual pull request for each suggestion.
+- Make an individual pull request for .
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 - Start the description with a capital and end with a full stop/period.